Maria Island Walk Accommodation

 Maria Island National Park has a mild, temperate climate.
 Day time walking temperatures average mid 20 degrees.
 But the weather is prone to change at short notice, and thus we recommend you come prepared for all temperatures and conditions at all times.

-Call us on to start planning your vacation to Maria Island Walk Accommodation or take a look at our itineraries to Tasmania
+Call us on to start planning your holiday to Maria Island Walk Accommodation or take a look at our itineraries to Australia

 Maria Island is a delightful blend of rare wildlife, convict heritage, and elegant accommodation.
 On the multi-award winning Maria Island Walk, you’ll enjoy gentle walking by day and candlelit gourmet dining at night.

 The Maria Island Walk is an active, but pampered, holiday experience, designed to let you experience the remoteness and tranquillity of a wilderness experience in comfort.
 This is a soft adventure, where the packs are light, the food is gourmet, the wine is Tasmania’s best, and a comfortable bed awaits you each night.